yasirse/yasirse/README.md

 ## Summary
-I have 15 years of experience in software development, with a recent focus on web development using Node.js and React.js.
-I have successfully developed three applications using Node.js, React, Bootstrap, and Redux.
+I have 15 years of experience in software development.
+From last 04 years i am using React JS as front end and Node JS as backend both MySql and MongoDB.
-- Ecommerce platform
-- News app
-- Text editor
 In my previous role, I worked extensively with the following tools and technologies:
 Web Development: Custom PHP, ASP.NET 4, CodeIgniter 2
 Frontend Technologies: JavaScript, jQuery, CSS, Adobe Photoshop